 In this article

 What is the return on assets (ROA)?
 How to calculate it with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about ROA.
-Furthermore, you will have access to an excel template that lets you calculate the return on assets for more than 65,000 companies with just one click.
+Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the return on assets for any company.

 What is the return on assets?

 Return on assets (ROA) is a measure of how efficiently a company is using its asset base to generate profits.
 ROA is an effective metric as it compares the profits of a company to the resources it has available, providing direct insight into the overall efficiency of a business.
 A higher ROA shows that a business is more efficient with its assets while a lower ROA indicates a business may not be efficiently using its assets to generate profits.

 Return on assets, like many metrics, is difficult to use as a comparative tool across industries.
 This is because companies will have industry-specific assets that make using ROA impractical.
 For instance, a trucking company will have a different asset base than a mining company.
 Keeping this in mind, it’s a good idea to use ROA comparatively only against a company’s historical ROA or against a company with a similar asset base.

 Since net income is affected by the amount of debt a company has, you may also see investors using an unlevered ROA metric to benchmark a company's ability to generate earnings from its asset base before interest and taxes.
 We’ll explain how to calculate this metric in the next section.

 By investing in shares in the lowest decile for ROA, you'd get half the returns you'd get by investing in the whole market.
 For this reason, it is extremely important that you check in what decile are your stocks.
 You don't want to underperform the market, do you?